You can become a confident and accomplished plant parent with these key tips for new indoor plant owners.

 Some plant varieties require very little attention and don’t need to be fussed over.
 Just let them be and enjoy the positive effects they have on your home.

 Other potted plants need a bit more TLC.
 Certain plants such as tropical houseplants need regular misting to boost their humidity, some plants are sensitive to common salts and chemicals in tap water, and others need the moisture in their soil to be just so.
-Read the care card included with your plant and if you’re still unsure, reach out to me and I’ll help you get to know your new plant better.
+Read the care card included with your plant and if you’re still unsure, reach out to the Grow-How™ Team and we’ll help you get to know your new plant better.

 The most important thing to remember is DON’T OVERWATER YOUR PLANT.
 As you read through the care card information for your specific plant, pay close attention to the watering instructions.